 Earlier in a career, he was A1 Grand Prix champion with Team France in 2006 and won the Formula 3 Macau Grand Prix in 2003.

-He was born on 2nd of April 1984 in Thonon-les-Baines, a small town in eastern France, near the Swiss border.
+He was born on April 2, 1984, in Thonon-les-Baines, a small town in eastern France, near the Swiss border.
 He began his career in karting at the age of 9.
 Three years later he was 3rd in the French championship while in 1997 Lapierre was 6th in European Championship.
 In the following year, his last in karting, Nicolas qualified for the finals of European Junior Championship.

 In 1999, Lapierre began racing in French Formula Renault but during three years he failed to impress.
 After his best result was the 8th place scored in 2001.
 At the same time, Nicolas appeared as a guest in the Formula Renault Eurocup but in 2002 he raced full-time with Graff Racing and did a fine job.
 Lapierre finished 3rd in the standings.

 Talented driver progressed to the French Formula 3 in 2003.
 He was driving for Signature Plus team and finished 11th in the final standings.
 He stayed with the team in the same competition in 2004 nad did much better.
 Frenchman won 3 out of 20 races and had four more podiums before finishing 3rd overall, behind Jamie Green and Alexandre Premat.

 That result allowed him to progress to the GP2 Series with the renowned Arden International team.
 However, the season of 2005 was far from perfect.
 Lapierre earned just 21 points out of 23 races before finishing 12th overall.
 The following season was slightly better.
 Nicolas stayed in the series with the same team, scored 32 points and finished 9th in the standings.